MadLadSquad/MadLadSquadSite/remove-dates.md

 - MZM13 - 18+ -> Rated
 - V:RGO & Emil TRF - 3/3 vol.2 -> Rated
 - RARE boi - REDKIQ BOG -> To be rated
+- KOKICHA LUD - EGO -> To be rated
+- Faruzy & Hugo Bae - HEARTLESS -> To be rated